 The most common ways middle-market businesses are victimized is through check-tampering, expense reimbursement, cash larceny, payroll and skimming receipts.
 As laser printers and blank check stocks have become easily available, almost anyone can alter or counterfeit checks – and due to changes in the Uniform Commercial Code (UCC) in the 1990s, banks may not be liable when check fraud occurs.
 Under the UCC standards of “ordinary care,” banks are considered less liable if the customer does not take necessary precautions to prevent the fraud.

-What steps can you take, if they are not already employed, to protect your company against check fraud losses?
+What steps can you take to protect your company against check fraud losses?

-For the short answer, take a look at the brief SlideShare below.
+For the short answer, take a look at the brief presentation below.

 If you would like to learn more about how to prevent fraud, contact Cindy McSwain below.